-#4.
-Off-Page Ranking Factors
+4. Off-Page Ranking Factors (Off-Page SEO Audit):

 Unlike the previous categories, the off-page ranking factors for your website are not straightforward.
 These include:

-- Social Media: The world is going social, and if you have not created social media profiles of your business, now would be a great time to begin.
+- Social Media: The world is going social, and if you have not created social media profiles for your business, now would be a great time to begin.
 This will provide you with invaluable social proof, along with an additional (and extremely important) source of traffic.
 Moreover, just like with backlinking, receiving recommendations from authority figures on social media can bring about amazing results.

 - Responsive Web Design and Accelerated Mobile Pages: With more and more users shifting to mobile devices, it is more important than ever to have a responsive website.
 Moreover, search engines rank responsive websites and AMP pages higher than their non-responsive competition.

-- Trustworthiness: Trust is an important aspect for the success of your SEO campaign.
+- Trustworthiness: Trust is an important aspect of the success of your SEO campaign.
 Building trust begins with ensuring your website is free of malware and spam.
 Safe Browsing API by Google is a great resource that you can refer to while checking your website for malware.
-Apart from this, the trustworthiness of your website depends on the quality of content, use of keywords, and the other websites it is linking to.
+Apart from this, the trustworthiness of your website depends on the quality of content, the use of keywords, and the other websites it is linking to.